IApp

 UdpSink simple module

-Consumes and prints packets received from the Udp module.
+Consumes and prints packets received from the ~Udp module.

 UdpSinkApp compound module

-This module implements a UDP application that only receives packets.
+Implements a UDP application that only receives packets.

 UdpSourceApp compound module

-This module implements a UDP application that only sends packets.
+Implements a UDP application that only sends packets.

 UdpVideoStreamClient simple module